-Health benefits of chestnut and effect on the body
+Health benefits of chestnut, effect on the body

-- The chestnut is a very nourishing and energetic food.
+- Chestnut is a very nourishing and energetic food.
 It is recommended for recovering patients, elderly persons and for growing children.

 - A fiber-rich and very digestible (if properly cooked), chestnut eases digestion of other foods and improves intestinal transit.